lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 ## [Niramis Co-Creating Space](https://www.facebook.com/niramisworkshop/){: target="_blank"}

 Located off the Canal Road southwest of town, Niramis is a co-creating space: part coworking space, part makerspace and workshop, they're known for hosting a variety of workshops aimed at promoting business know-how and practical creative skills.

-They also offer programs aimed and children and youth, making themselves a community center serving more than just the usual professional class.
+They also offer programs aimed and children and youth, making themselves a community center which connects people beyond Chiang Mai's typical circles.

-Founder Archan Naksorn has an extensive background in product design and used to lecture at Thammasat University.
-He opened the space in 2018 hoping to serve the Thai community and share his skills and know how with a broader audience.
+Founder Archan Naksorn has an extensive background in industrial design and used to lecture at Thammasat University in Bangkok.
+He opened the space in 2018 hoping to serve a diverse community and share his skills and know how with a broader audience.

 In addition to workspace and resources, Niramis also offers design consultations,&nbsp; business mentorship and a coffee shop any bean-snob can appreciate.